There’s an ancient proverb in the Swoly Bible that reads;

 If you're looking to get swole, look no further than Swolverine Kre-Alkalyn.
 Our buffered creatine phosphate increases your performance in the gym and adds muscular size without those pesky side effects like bloating, cramping, and water retention.

-These supplements share a few things in common, like improving testosterone, building muscle, ensuring all-around health, cutting recovery times, and adding a touch of efficiency to workouts.
+These supplements (plus other supps like pre-workout) share a few things in common, like improving testosterone, building muscle, ensuring all-around health, cutting recovery times, and adding a touch of efficiency to workouts.

 Of course, amongst their “NARP” classmates on college campuses, supplement use is less about athletic performance and more about: